 - The molecular mechanisms that link behavior to health resilience

-- The nutritional landscape in agricultural environments: impacts on wild bee and honey bee health and behavior
+- Floral landscape impacts on wild bee communities and honey bee health and behavior

 Rittschof, C.C. et. al. (2018) Brain mitochondrial bioenergetics change with rapid and prolonged shifts in aggression in the honey bee, Apis mellifera.
 Journal of Experimental Biology.
 221.